mrc-ide/wodin/README.md

 ### /files

-Sample data can be provided in any folder structure under `/files` and will be available at urls under `/files`
+Sample data and other supporting files can be provided in any folder structure under `/files` and will be available at urls under `/files`

 ### index.html

 A root index page `index.html` should be provided which will be available at the root url `/` and should provide a front page for all apps, including any description and explanation along with links to apps and data files.

+`index.html` may also use files included in the `/files` folder e.g. images or css.

 See the `/src/app/server/config` folder for example configuration, used in development.